jpsca/writeadoc/docs/content/markdown/admonitions.md

-Collapsible admonitions have the same predefined types as regular admonitions (`note`, `tip`, `warning`, `error`, `new`, `example`, and `question`), but unlike admonitions, details does not register any shortcut syntax by default.
+Collapsible admonitions have the same predefined types as regular admonitions (`note`, `tip`, `warning`, `error`, `new`, `example`, and `question`), but unlike admonitions, details do not register any shortcut syntax by default.

 This feature uses the [`pymdownx.blocks.details`](https://facelessuser.github.io/pymdown-extensions/extensions/blocks/plugins/details/) extension, and can be configured in the markdown options.

 ## Inline admonitions